nospaceships/node-storage-device-info/README.md

    and `uv_err_t` as the types differ between 0.10 and 0.12 due to libuv changes

+## Version 1.1.3 - 08/08/2015

+ * Add version dependency "<2.0.0" for the "nan" module to prevent build failures during installation because of breaking API changes

 # Roadmap

 Suggestions and requirements should be sent to <stephen.vickers.sv@gmail.com>.